prasanak/RottenTomotoesApp/README.md

 2. User can view movie details by tapping on a cell.

-Stories in progress now:
+3. User sees loading state while waiting for movies API.

-1. User sees loading state while waiting for movies API.
+4. User can pull to refresh the movie list.

-2. User can pull to refresh the movie list.
+Stories in progress

-3. Search movies
+1. Scrollable synopsis